SUNW4VE/ChromaFire/README.md

 belonging to the game, even kernel-level anti-cheats such as EAC should have trouble detecting it.
-- **This repository has been opened to the **public** as I have showcased ChromaFire's potential to the game development team.**
+- **This repository has been opened to the **public** as I have showcased ChromaFire's potential to the game development team, and they have patched the exploits accordingly.**

 Usage:
 ------------------------------------------------------------------